 Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower statutory rates and higher than anticipated earnings in countries where we have higher statutory rates, by changes in the valuation of our deferred tax assets and liabilities, or by changes in tax laws or interpretations thereof.
+Significant judgment is required in determining our worldwide provision for income taxes.
+In the ordinary course of our business, there are many transactions and calculations where the ultimate tax determination is uncertain.
+Although we believe our tax estimates are reasonable, the final determination of tax audits and any related litigation could be materially different from our historical income tax provisions and accruals.
 The Internal Revenue Service has notified us that our payroll tax returns have been selected for audit in connection with our stock option review.
 In addition, we are subject to the potential for examination of our income tax returns by the Internal Revenue Service and other tax authorities.
 We regularly assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 There can be no assurance that the outcomes from these potential examinations will not have an adverse effect on our operating results and financial condition.